Frequently Asked Questions

 About the comparison service

-The comprehensive electricity comparison is a free service that provides a ranking of every publicly listed plan, making it easy to compare electricity prices and switch retailers to save you money.
+WATTever’s comprehensive energy comparison is a free service that provides a ranking of every publicly listed electricity and gas plan, making it easy to compare energy prices and switch retailers to save you money.

 First, tell us about your energy use.
 Enter your postcode and usage details.
 The more you tell us about your energy use, the more tailored the results provided to you.
 Ideally, have a bill to hand.
 If not, we can help you estimate.